Skip to content

 • Car insurance providers take your postcode into account alongside factors like your age and occupation when setting premiums

-• Different areas in the UK will have different risk levels depending on things like crime and accident frequency
+• Different areas in the UK will have different risk levels depending on things like vehicle crime and accident frequency

 • Living somewhere that insurers see as high risk will likely result in more expensive car insurance